Valley Village, Los Angeles: The Los Angeles Times Mapping L.A. Project

 The Los Angeles Times Mapping L.A.
 Project delineates the Valley Village borders as Burbank Boulevard to the north, the Hollywood Freeway to the east, the Ventura Freeway to the south and Coldwater Canyon Avenue to the west.

 The 2.09 mi2 neighborhood lies north of Studio City, east of Sherman Oaks, and south and west of North Hollywood.

 Climate

-Located within the San Fernando Valley, Valley Village has a higher degree of diurnal temperature variation than the nearby basin or coastal areas.
+Located within the San Fernando Valley, Valley Village has a higher degree of diurnal temperature variation than the nearby Los Angeles Basin or coastal areas.
 According to the Köppen climate classification system, Valley Village has a hot-summer Mediterranean climate (Csa), with subtropical and semi-arid characteristics.
 Summers are long, hot, dry and smoggy, with average high temperatures in the mid-80s to lower-90s °F (30–34 °C), with nighttime lows in the upper-50s to lower-60s °F (14–17 °C).
 Temperatures reach or surpass 100 °F (38 °C) several times during the summer, raising the risk of heat stroke or other heat-related illnesses.
 The all-time record high temperature in Valley Village is 117 °F (47 °C), recorded on September 6, 2020.